ReScience/ReScience-submission/article/Name-YEAR.md

 ### Stochastic model

 When the models include stochasticity, the resulting population dynamics between hosts and parasites are very different compared to the deterministic models.
 Overall, the results obtained in the replications are pretty similar to the original paper, except for @fig:figure6 (d), where the correlation between the mortality and the host density is not nearly as strong as in the original paper.
 Whether we look at the model for the specialist parasitoids or the one for the generalist parasitoids, both show irregular oscillations in the host-parasitoid population dynamics (@fig:figure5 and @fig:figure6, (a), (b) and (c)).
 The addition of stochastic parameters prevents the stabilization of host populations and makes it more difficult to identify parasitoids as a density-dependent control factor.
-The relationships between the k-values and the host density are similar in Hassell's publication and in ours (except in @fig:figure6 (d)).
-However, the regression for these relationships in our replication tend to have a determination coefficient (R^2) an higher than the one found by Hassell, but they are generally really close.
+The relationships between the $k-values$ and the host density are similar in Hassell's publication and in ours (except in @fig:figure6 (d)).
+However, the regression for these relationships in our replication tend to have a determination coefficient (R^2) higher than the one found by Hassell, but they are generally really close.

 Because the inclusion of stochastic parameters in the population dynamics causes variability in the outputs, the results from two successive simulations can be very different.
 In order to account for this variability and to show how it can affect the population dynamics of the hosts and parasites, we added @fig:figure7 and @fig:figure8.
 These figures show the extent of the variation of the correlation coefficient ($r$) obtained in 5000 different simulations.
 A dotted line was added to represent the value of the correlation coefficient ($r$) that came out of the deterministic models.
 The values of $r$ vary greatly for every stochastic parameter.
 In every case, the mean value of $r$ is lower in the stochastic models than in the deterministic models.
 This is in agreement with Hassell's results, and shows that stochasticity makes it harder to see the density dependence effect of the parasites, whether they are generalist or specialist.

 # Discussion

 Overall, we were able to replicate every results from @Hassell85.
 We found the exact same results for the deterministic model.
-We standardized the limits for the axis, which was not the case in the original paper.
+We standardized the limits for the axes, which was not the case in the original paper.
 This allows a more convinient comparison of the different results.

 Indeed, we did not find the exact the same dynamic for the stochastic model.
-The figure we added (fig:figure7 and fig:figure8) showed how adding stochasticity into the model can cause great variability in the output.
-This could explain why @Hassell85 detected natural enemies as density dependent factor in the model with generalist parasitoid and a stochastic density independent probability of survival (Fig.6d from the original paper), unlike us (fig:figure6).
-In fact, in this model, the correlation we found (fig:figure8) was sometimes very strong (r$\approx$0.9) and other times very weak (r$\approx$0.4).
-Also, the correlation between the mortality from parasitism (*k-value*) and host density (*N*) found in the stochastic model was almost always weaker than in the deterministic model (fig:figure7 and fig:figure8).
-Therefore, the results we added strongly support the main argument from the article : adding stochasticity almost always obscures the density-dependent effect of natural enemies.
+The figures we added (@fig:figure7 and @fig:figure8) showed how adding stochasticity into the model can cause great variability in the output.
+This could explain why @Hassell85 detected natural enemies as density dependent factor in the model with generalist parasitoid and a stochastic density independent probability of survival (Fig.6d from the original paper), unlike us (@fig:figure6 (d)).
+In fact, in this model, the correlation we found (@fig:figure8) was sometimes very strong (r$\approx$0.9) and some other times very weak (r$\approx$0.4).
+Also, the correlation between the mortality from parasitism ($k-value$) and host density ($N$) found in the stochastic model was almost always weaker than in the deterministic model (@fig:figure7 and @fig:figure8).
+Therefore, the results we added strongly support the main argument from the original paper : adding stochasticity almost always obscures the density-dependent effect of natural enemies.

-The model from the original paper was well detailed which allowed us to create our own implementation.
-The equation for the number of survivors from parasitism (*S*) was the only one we needed to deduce from our own interpretation.
-This variable is used in the computation of the mortality (*k-value*) which is a well documented index.
+The model from the original paper was well detailed, which allowed us to create our own implementation.
+The equation for the number of survivors from parasitism ($S$) was the only one we needed to deduce from our own interpretation.
+This variable is used in the computation of the mortality ($k-value$) which is a well documented index.
 Therefore, this has not limited us in the replication of the article.

 # Conclusion

 In short, we were able to replicate the original results.
-Although, we did not find the exact same dynamic for the stochastic models, we draw the same conclusions : the density-dependent effect from natural enemies is obscured by time delays and/or stochasticity.
+Even if we did not find the exact same dynamics for the stochastic models, we draw the same conclusions : the density-dependent effect from natural enemies is obscured by time delays and/or stochasticity.
 This makes it very difficult to detect natural enemies as regulating factors from life table data.
 In addition, we added density plots for the correlation coefficient from 5000 iterations of each stochastic model.
 This has allowed us to determine that the differences between our results and Hassell's were explained by the stochasticity of the models.
 Also, these new results add a strong support to the arguments of the original paper.
-To conclude, the reproduction of the reference article @Hassell85 was successful and we hoped it adds to the legacy left by this significant paper in the history of population dynamics.
+To conclude, the reproduction of the reference article @Hassell85 was successful and we hope it adds to the legacy left by this significant paper in the history of population dynamics.

 ![(a) and (b) Deterministic simulations of the host and specialist parasite population dynamics (Eq.1, Eq.2, Eq.3) using two different level of clumping in the parasitoid attacks: (a) m = 0.2; (b) m = 0.8.
 The other parameters used are the same in both (a) and (b): F = 4, D = 0.5, c = 1, a = 0.5 and T*h* = 0. (c) and (d) The relationship between the mortality caused each generation by parasitism (k-values) and the log10 host density for the fifty first generations, linked to (a) and (b) respectively.](figures/figure3.pdf){#fig:figure3}